DemocracyClub/EveryElection/INSTALL.md

 To run a project-wide reformat, run:
 ```commandline
 black .

 ```

+Additionally, this project uses [ruff](https://beta.ruff.rs/docs/) for linting.
+You can run it with:

+    ruff .

+ruff has in-built functionality to fix common linting errors.
+Use the `--fix` option to do this.

+Both Black and ruff are both automatically called as part of pytest in this project.

 ## Development Notes

 - If adding any new fields to EveryElection, you may also need to add them to the EE API app within this project.